 When we think this way, even if we’ve only completed the action once or twice, our attitudes and habits come alongside us, and we keep taking action.

-I recall first learning about loving the foods that loved me back – “good foods” that are nutrient powerhouses and don’t create inflammation.
-And I learned about the “bad foods” – such as seed oils and fried foods – that cause inflammation.
+I recall first learning about loving the foods that loved me back – nutrient powerhouses that don’t create inflammation.
+And I learned about foods like industrially produced cooking oils (canola, vegetable oil) and fried foods that cause inflammation.
 So I decided first to stop eating French fries and other fried foods.

 “You’re never going to eat another French fry?” a friend, incredulous, asked me during lunch.
 “Not today,” I replied.